 Risk assessment

 A risk assessment was undertaken to inform the development of this management plan.
 The method used for this assessment was based on the National Ecologically Sustainable Development (ESD) Reporting Framework for Australian Fisheries but taking into account the information available and scale of likely risk for the fishery.
 The assessment involved input from a stakeholder-based steering committee.
-The result is that risks have been prioritised taking into account how seriously they could affect the fishery and the likelihood that this will occur.
+The result is that risks have been prioritised considering how seriously they could affect the fishery and the likelihood that this will occur.

 The ESD risk assessment identified the following priority issues to be addressed in this management plan.